mxhero/onedrive-api/README.md

 Todos
 ----

- - Add other all upload calls
+ - Add all upload calls
- - Implement Sync Changes backend
+ - Implement SyncChanges backend
  - Api for Business implementation
  - Extend configuration out of enviroment and system properties only
  - Add Code Comments
- - Create public tests (We only have internal only)

 License
 ----